sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 [![Photo highlighting LEDs](./assets/img/XRP-Controller-LEDs.jpg){width="600"}](./assets/img/XRP-Controller-LEDs.jpg "Click to enlarge")
 </figure>

 These LEDs are there to provide a visual indication to users.
 The LEDs labeled <b>MOT</b> and <b>SYS</b> turn on when their respective power rails are powered.
 The <b>MOT</b> LED turns on when the motors have power available.
 The <b>SYS</b> LED turns on when the <b>3.3V</b>/System circuit is powered.
 This circuit powers the RP2350, RM2, sensors, and the expansion connectors.
-The <b>LOW VOLT</b> LED is a quick visual indicator to notify users that the supply voltage has dropped below the operating threshold and the board is underpowered.
-This is particularly helpful when powering the XRP Kit with batteries to indicate they need to be recharged or swapped.
+The <b>LOW VOLT</b> LED connects to the 5V Buck regulator POWER_GOOD pin.
+It provides a quick visual indicator to notify users that the supply voltage has dropped below the operating threshold and the board is underpowered.
+This is <b>not</b> technically a low battery indicator but it coincidentally starts illuminating when 4xAA batterys are low, depending on the battery chemistry.

 The other two LEDs labeled <b>STAT</b> and <b>RGB</b> are user-programmable status LEDs you can program for whatever behavior you prefer.
 The <b>STAT</b> LED connects to GPIO0 on the Radio Module and can be useful to indicate behavior from the radio such as connection status or data transmission.
 The <b>RGB</b> LED connects to GPIO37 on the RP2350 and can be programmed to change to any color based on whatever behavior you'd like.
 For example, you can have it turn from Green to Red when the distance sensor detects the robot is nearing an obstacle.